t-richards/vulnsearch/README.md

 vulnsearch migrate

 # Download CVE and product data from NVD; ~5 seconds if NVD is having a good day.
-# These archives are stored in os.UserCacheDir by default.
-# See also: the "Overrides" section below.
 vulnsearch fetch

-# Load data from compressed archives into database; ~2 minutes on a fast machine.
+# Load data from compressed archives into database; ~5 minutes on a fast machine.
 vulnsearch load

-# Optimize the database after import; ~2 seconds
+# Optimize the database after import; ~5 seconds
 vulnsearch optimize

 # Run web interface, visit http://localhost:5000/